Home

 Post release updates

-Very rarely product design is ever finished with the first release.
-This time it was no different.
+Very rarely is product design ever finished with the first release.
+This time was no different.

-We learned through Pendo feedback and customer support tickets, that users were craving for a way to group information by job roles.
+We learned through user feedback and customer support tickets, that users were craving for a way to group information by user roles.
 For example: filter and/or group users by "Designers" or "Developers".

 Introducing job roles grouping

-My manager worked on the wireframe and handed it over to me.
-My task this time was to translate the wireframes into high fidelity designs, again, keeping in mind the Teamwork's design system library.
+The sketch below was handed over to me and my task this time was to translate the wireframes into high fidelity designs.
+Again, keeping in mind the Teamwork's design system library.

 Any questions or eager to see more?